 SA Power Networks Ring-Fencing

-The Australian Energy Regulator (AER) released a new Ring-Fencing Guideline on 30 November 2016.
+The Australian Energy Regulator (AER) released a new Ring-Fencing Guideline on 30 November 2016, and the final Guideline in October 2017.
 This Guideline is binding on all distribution network service providers (DNSPs) operating in the National Electricity Market.

 - new legal and accounting separation obligations - to prevent any cross-subsidisation between regulated and unregulated services; and